alijarai12/Expenses-Tracker/README.md

 ## Features

 - Track and manage personal expenses.
-- Categorize expenses and export pdf file of expenses.
+- Categorize expenses and  export them as PDF files.
 - Responsive and user-friendly UI.
 - User authentication and authorization.
 - Dockerized setup for easy deployment.